Sheriff to Catoosa County smoke shop owners: Your Delta 8 products violate state law

 Many local store owners, such as King, point to the medicinal uses of products like Delta 8, which includes treating pain, some symptoms of certain cancers, and its role in weaning addicts off of opiates.

 He says his greatest concern is his customers who rely on the substance for medical purposes and will likely now cross state lines to Tennessee to pick up the product.
-Resulting in increased risk for Delta 8 Georgia consumers, massive profit loss for local shop owners and a blow backward for marijuana and hemp reformation in the state of Georgia.
+Resulting in increased risk regarding is Delta 8 Legal in GA, massive profit loss for local shop owners and a blow backward for marijuana and hemp reformation in the state of Georgia.

 RELATED: THC-O DEA Declares Illegal